Reinforcement Learning for Feedback-Enabled Cyber Resilience: Cyber-Resilient Mechanism Designs and Applications

 The attacker's goal is to penetrate and compromise the system, while the defender aims to minimize the damage or risk.
 Since vulnerabilities are inevitable in modern IT systems, the defender adopts MTD to randomize between configurations and make it difficult for the attacker to learn and exploit the vulnerabilities at each layer.
-We provide paradigmatic examples in Fig. \ref{fig:config12} to illustrate the benefit of MTD.
+Fig. \ref{fig:config12} provides a paradigmatic example to illustrate the benefit of MTD.
 At the first layer highlighted by the blue box, there are three vulnerabilities.
 Configuration $c_{1,1}$ in Fig. \ref{fig:config1} has an attack surface $\pi_1(c_{1,1})=\{v_{1,1},v_{1,2}\}$ while configuration $c_{1,2}$ in Fig. \ref{fig:config2} has an attack surface $\pi_1(c_{1,2})=\{v_{1,2},v_{1,3}\}$.
 For each attack surface, the existing and non-existing vulnerabilities are denoted by the solid and dashed arcs, respectively.
 Then, if the attacker takes action $a_{1,1}\in \mathcal{A}_1$ that exploits vulnerability $v_{1,1}$ but the defender changes the configuration from $c_{1,1}$ to $c_{1,2}$, then the attack is thwarted at the first layer.